Now that the house is complete, we have to go about furnishing it.

 Take a week of full immersion:

 I am considering going over to Italy for a week in January just to take a course.
-I would go by myself and take four hours of group lessons and one hour of private instruction each day.
+I will go by myself and take four hours of group lessons and one hour of private instruction each day.
 I may even be able to stay with an Italian family to make the immersion complete.
 My Italian teacher has recommended that I not go to a big city where most people speak English.
 In smaller towns fewer people know English and they are much more patient with Americans practicing their Italian.

 So, that’s my plan.
 If I can sustain all of this I should be able to make decent progress toward my goal.
 I think the key will be to do something every day, even if only for 15 minutes.